iotaledger/bee/bee-message/tip.md

   and unlocked in the transaction.
 If `Issuer` is either <i>Alias Address</i> or
   <i>NFT Address</i>, their corresponding outputs (defined by `Alias ID` and `NFT ID`) must be unlocked in the transaction.

-The main use case is proving authenticity of NFTs.
-Whenever an NFT is minted as an NFT output, the creator (issuer) can fill the <i>Issuer Block</i> with their address that they have to unlock in the transaction.
-Issuers then can publicly disclose their addresses to prove the authenticity of the NFT once it is in circulation.

-Whenever a chain account mints an NFT on layer 1 on behalf of some user, the `Issuer` field can only contain the chain's address, since user does not sign the layer 1 transaction.
-As a consequence, artist would have to mint NFTs themselves on layer 1 and then deposit it to chains if they want to place their own address in the `Issuer` field.

 ##### Metadata Block

-Outputs may carry additional data with them that is interpreted by higher layer applications built on the Tangle.
-The protocol treats this metadata as pure binary data, it has no effect on the validity of an output except that it increases the required storage deposit.
-ISC is a great example of a higher layer protocol that makes use of
-<i>Metadata Block</i>: smart contract request parameters are encoded in the metadata field of outputs.

 ###### Additional syntactic transaction validation rules:
 - An output with <i>Metadata Block</i> is valid, if and only if 0 < `Data Length` ≤ `Max Metadata Length`.

 #### Tag Block

-A <i>Tag Block</i> makes it possible to tag outputs with an index, so they can be retrieved through an indexer API not only by their address, but also based on the the `Tag`. **The combination of a <i>Tag Block</i>, a
-<i>Metadata Block</i> and a <i>Sender Block</i> makes it possible to retrieve data associated to an address and stored
-in outputs that were created by a specific party (`Sender`) for a specific purpose (`Tag`).**

-An example use case is voting on the Tangle via the [participation](https://github.com/iota-community/treasury/blob/main/specifications/hornet-participation-plugin.md) plugin.

-Storing indexed data in outputs however incurs greater storage deposit for such outputs, because they create look-up entries in nodes' databases.

 ##### Additional syntactic transaction validation rules:
 - An output with <i>Tag Block</i> is valid, if and only if 0 < `Tag Length` ≤